MontiCore/monticore/docs/BuildMontiCore.md

 ## General disclaimer

-(Repeated from the the BSD 3 Clause license):
+(Repeated from the BSD 3 Clause license):

 This software is provided by the copyright holders and contributors "as is" and any expressed or implied warranties, including, but not limited